Love Vintage Hair: 1930s hairstyles vs 1940s hairstyles vs 1950s hairstyles vs 1960s hairstyles

 I am not doubting that the evidence exists somewhere.
 Hairstylists in the 1940s loved to give their hairstyles designs these fun names.
 I have just not seen it with my own eyes yet.
 Please comment if you have visual proof or a story from a family member alive during WWII calling the hairstyle a victory roll.
 I would love to know about it!

-You might Like: Elegant Vintage Hair Accessories from the 1940s
+You might also like: Elegant Vintage Hair Accessories from the 1940s

 The Sweet “Heart” Hairstyle of the 1950s